 First time it's ever happened.

-They're gonna take it away.
+They're going to take it away.

-He was violating uh NCAA rules.
+He was violating NZAA rules.

-Now USC has already given their copy of the Heisman back, and they got rid of the regime that was there.
+Now, USC has already given their copy of the Heisman back, and they got rid of the regime that was there.

-Roger Simon don't trust the polls.
+Roger Simon, don't trust the polls.

 After all this time, the polls are Bible to people at Politico.